zilishen/documentation/content/nms/admin-guides/access-control/oidc-keycloak.md

 ## Overview

-Complete the steps in this guide to secure Instance Manager with OpenID Connect (OIDC) using Keycloak as the identity provider.
+Complete the steps in this guide to secure Instance Manager with OpenID Connect (OIDC) using the authorization code flow method and Keycloak as the identity provider.
 As an administrator, when you integrate OpenID authentication with Instance Manager, you can use role-based access control (RBAC) to limit user access to NGINX instances.

 ---